LuckyLoli/zenithproxyblockesp/README.md

-# Zenithproxy BlockESP Plugin
+# ZenithProxy BlockESP Plugin

-A Plugin made for ZenithProxy to detect Blocks from an specific list.
+A plugin made for ZenithProxy to detect blocks from a specific list.

 # Core commands:

 .blockesp on/off - Toggles the plugin on and off
-.blockesp add <block> - Add an Block from the List
+.blockesp add <block> - Add a block from the list
-.blockesp remove <block> - Remove an Block from the List
+.blockesp remove <block> - Remove a block from the list
-.blockesp list - List all Blocks that get tracked at the moment
+.blockesp list - List all blocks that are being tracked at the moment
-.blockesp trigger <amount> - Set the min amount of blocks the plugin needs to send the announcment in the discord
+.blockesp trigger <amount> - Set the minimum amount of blocks needed for the plugin to send the announcement in Discord
-.blockesp ownerping on/off - Enable/Disables if the manage proxy role id should be pinged on top
+.blockesp ownerping on/off - Enable/disable if the manage-proxy role ID should be pinged on top

 # Item List: